 How Pressure Ulcers Form

-Even a healthy person can begin to develop pressure ulcers in less than a day if left in one position.
+Even a healthy person can begin to develop pressure ulcers in less than a day if left in the same position.
 It helps to know where how pressure ulcers develop and what you can do to prevent them.

 People who can't move for long periods of time are at risk for pressure ulcers because oxygen and other nutrients can't easily reach their cells.
 An immobile person with skin made fragile by age or disease is at even greater risk.
 This skin heals more slowly.

 Two forces contribute to pressure ulcers.
-Opposite, but parallel, sliding motions (shear)—like bone moving down and skin up—compress blood vessels.
+Opposite, but parallel, sliding motions - like bone moving down and skin up - compress blood vessels.
 Surfaces rubbing (friction) can also cause skin to break down.

 Skin overfilled with fluid is fragile.
-And certain kinds of fluid—sweat, urine, or feces—can provide a medium for bacteria growth, delaying healing.
+And certain kinds of fluid - sweat, urine, or feces - can provide a source for bacteria growth, delaying healing.
 Too much moisture carries another risk: it can increase friction.

 Cells repair damage slowly if they do not get enough nutrition.
 This is especially true for a person who is sick or has an injury to the skin.
 When a person loses a lot of weight from not eating well and having poor nutrition, it makes the skin very thin and very weak and fragile.